nvaccess/nvda/user_docs/en/userGuide.md

 When developing add-ons for NVDA, it is useful to be able to test code as you are writing it.
 As their equivalents in add-ons, these modules are loaded when starting NVDA or, in the case of appModules and globalPlugins, when [reloading plugins](#ReloadPlugins).
-This option is off by default, ensuring that no untested code is ever run in NVDA without the user's explicit knowledge.
+This option is off by default, ensuring that no untested code is ever run in NVDA with out the user's explicit knowledge.
 If you wish to distribute custom code to others, you should package it as an NVDA add-on.

 | . {.hideHeaderRow} |.|